AppsForDesktop/Google-translate-desktop/README.md

 1. It capable of:
      - Text translation: Translate between 108 languages by typing
      - Tap to Translate: Copy text in any app and tap the Google Translate icon to translate (all languages)
-     - Offline: Translate with no internet connection (59 languages)
      - Instant camera translation: Translate text in images instantly by just pointing your camera (94 languages)
      - Photos: Take or import photos for higher quality translations (90 languages)
      - Conversations: Translate bilingual conversations on the fly (70 languages)